akhrna65/Detection-of-emotion-from-different-speakers-in-audio-segment/PMP-PLAN/Z - COMPANY ORGANIZATION.md

 <img src="assets/quek.jpg" width="200" height="auto" />

-**QUEK YAO JING**
+**AINA KHAIRINA**

-Resposiblity:
+Obligation:
-1. Manage the company staff and organization workflow
+1. Control the workforce and operations of the business.
-2. Making major corporate decisions
+2. Decision-making for the company in a major.
-3. Manage and allocate the resources of the company
+3. Organize and distribute the company's resources.
-4. Make sure project meet the dateline
+4. Aim to complete the project by the deadline.

 <br>